kacpermisiek/e-menu/README.md

 ## Future improvements:
 * Add images for the menu positions: Use S3 to store images and add image_url column for menu_positions table.
+* Add more tests: Add integration tests, e2e tests, tests for the email sending.
+* Response pagination: especially for the GET /menu endpoint.